US Work Visa for Dentists | VisaNation

 Be prepared to show evidence that you have your degree or licensure in dentistry from Canada/Mexico/U.S.

-However, the TN visa is not a dual intent visa, meaning that you must maintain the intention of returning home after your stay is over.
-Pursuing a green card while on TN status could result in consequences to your current status and future immigration opportunities.
+The key takeaway is that pursuing a green card while on TN status could result in consequences to your current status and future immigration opportunities.
 While getting a green card in this situation is possible, it is not advised without the help of an attorney.

 J-1 Visa